 Planning your trip well helps you get what you want and find the experiences you wish for, without risking your hard-earned days off.
 And if you don't know what you want, we're happy to help you find some ideas.

-So why haven't we had the pleasure of your company yet?
-You might have thought that Norway is far away and hard to get to, but you'd be wrong: There are direct flights from many places around the world, and if you live closer by, you can even take a boat, a train, or a bus - or even drive.
+Travelling to Norway has never been easier.
+There are direct flights from many places around the world, and if you live closer by, you can take a boat, a train, or a bus – or even drive.